katpil320/ita-2022-java/README.md

 ## Getting started

 Before you can start this app, make sure you've set proper configuration and have running instance of PostgresSQL database.
 By default, the app is configured to run along with docker-compose file in root directory.

+To run the database, run terminal in a root directory of this app and type `docker-compose up`.
+If you want to remove the database container, type:
+`docker-compose down -v`.
+After that, you can start the application by main method in `src/main/java/sk.martinliptak.ita/ItaApplication`.

 If you want to use your own database, navigate to src/main/resources/application.properties and change following:
-- `spring.datasource.url=(example: dbc:postgresql://localhost:5421/the_database_name)`
+- `spring.datasource.url=(example: jdbc:postgresql://localhost:5421/the_database_name)`
 - `spring.datasource.username=(db_username)`
 - `spring.datasource.password=(db_user_password)`